linkedin/spaniel/USAGE.md

 * `spaniel.SpanielObserver` - Same API structure as the [IntersectionObserver](https://github.com/WICG/IntersectionObserver), but with some added functionality for adding time thresholds in addition to ratio thresholds.
 * `spaniel.Watcher` - Provides an API for receiving high level events about the visibility state of DOM elements.

-### spaniel.IntersectionObserver

-The main part of the [IntersectionObserver](https://github.com/WICG/IntersectionObserver) API not supported by Spaniel's pollyfill is [IntersectionObserver.root](https://wicg.github.io/IntersectionObserver/#intersectionobserver-intersection-root)

 ### spaniel.SpanielObserver

 A superset API of IntersectionObserver.
 There are three additions: